olgakozhevnikova/memory-game/README.md

 #### Player earns

 * 3 stars for less than 3 wrong moves,
-* 2 stars for less than 5 wrong moves,
+* 2 stars for less than 6 wrong moves,
-* 1 star for less than 7 wrong moves.
+* 1 star for 6 and more wrong moves.